robert-westenberger/knowledgebase/computer-science/algorithms/algorithmic-problems/maximum-subarray.md

 `[-5,4]` is split into `[]` and `[4]`, since the mid point is `[-5]`.
 The sum traversing the midpoint is `-1`.
 We then return the largest val between left, mid, and right, which is the right side (`4`).

 Now back to `[2, 1, -5, 4]`, the max sum in the subarray is on the righthand side `4`, so we return that.

+Now we are out of recursion,  back to the original array `[-2,1,-3,4,-1,2,1,-5,4]` at the initial function call.
 ## Dynamic Programming
 ### Kadane's Algorithm
 TODO